SARVLM: A Vision Language Foundation Model for Semantic Understanding in SAR Imagery: Introduction

 In recent years, the growing interest in SAR modality has led to the creation of various large-scale SAR datasets \cite{SARDet-100K, SARATR, FAIR-CSAR, ATRNet-STAR}.
 Specifically, SARDet-100K consolidates existing SAR datasets to form a large collection encompassing ships, aircraft, cars, bridges, tanks, and harbors.
 Building upon this, SARATR-X extends SARDet-100K by integrating additional classification datasets to create the larger SARDet-180K.
 Both SARDet-100K \cite{SARDet-100K} and SARATR-X \cite{SARATR} then employ MIM training strategy to establish their respective foundation models.
 Furthermore, recent advanced methods have to address the application of multi-modal LLMs in the SAR field.
 Particularly, SARChat-2M \cite{SARChat-Bench-2M} introduces a substantial benchmark with two million multimodal dialogues, facilitating intelligent interpretation of SAR imagery through LLM-based conversational paradigms.
 A comparable initiative has been undertaken with SARLANG-1M \cite{SARLANG-1M}.
-However, despite their impressive performance, existing SAR vision foundation models and multimodal LLMs remain limited by the lack of textual annotations in current datasets, hindering their ability to fully capture rich semantic information.
+However, despite their impressive performance, existing SAR vision foundation models remain limited by the lack of textual annotations in current datasets, hindering their ability to capture rich semantic information fully.
+In addition, although SARCLIP-ISPRS~\cite{SARCLIP-ISPRS} has demonstrated promising results, it overlooks the substantial domain gap between natural optical and SAR imagery.
+As a result, the transfer of visual-language priors from the optical domain to the SAR domain remains insufficient, which consequently limits its performance.
+To bridge this gap, as shown in Fig.~\ref{fig_teaser}, we propose \textbf{SARVLM} consisting of SARCLIP and SARCap, a vision-language foundation model designed specifically for SAR imagery.
+Then, we construct \textbf{SARVLM-1M}, a large-scale SAR image-text dataset comprising 1.7 million pairs across diverse object categories and land cover types.
+These pairs are generated by leveraging domain knowledge, spatial rules, and LLM-based text synthesis strategies.
+Built upon the SARVLM-1M dataset, a two-stage progressive domain transfer training strategy is developed to transfer knowledge from the optical domain to the SAR domain, thereby facilitating semantic alignment between SAR imagery and language.
+As shown in Fig.~\ref{fig_framework}, this approach enables the extraction of comprehensive general features from SAR images and significantly enhances their semantic understanding, thereby elevating performance for SAR interpretation.